 An Orlando wage garnishment is a collection tool where a creditor (someone that has a judgment against you) tries to collect on their judgment by placing a lien on the debtor’s wages.
+An Orlando garnishment lawyer can help you defend against the judgment creditor.
 In the Orlando area, a wage garnishment is one of the two most common collection tools that a creditor will use for cases in Orange County and Seminole County, the other being a bank account garnishment.
 As a result of a successful wage garnishment, a percentage of your wages will be automatically withheld by your employer and turned over to your judgment creditor.
 Usually this is up to 25 percent.

 How an Orlando Wage Garnishment Works